 Why not have an insect repelling plan?

-And now you know how to put a plan together!
+And now you know how to put a good plan together!